arocklife1/IBM-Tech-OIDC-Demo/README.md

 ![SaaSAppStep3.png](SaaSAppStep3.png)

 After that, save the application.
-Aafter it saves, back on the "Sign-On" tab, copy the Client ID, and Client Secret and paste them in the appropriate areas on the .env file.
+After it saves, back on the "Sign-On" tab, copy the Client ID, and Client Secret and paste them in the appropriate areas on the .env file.

-**Note** Do not attempt to use this client and secret.
-The application was deleted immediately upon creation of this repo and your application will not work.

 ![SaaSAppStep4.png](SaaSAppStep4.png)